delneg/Fable-tauri-vite-feliz-starter/README.md

-# Tauri + React + F# FAble
+# Tauri + React + F# Fable

-This template should help get you started developing with Tauri, React and F# Fable in Vite.
+This template should help get you started developing with Tauri, React (Feliz) and F# Fable  in Vite.

 ## Recommended IDE Setup